 The California Transparency in Supply Chains Act of 2010 (SB-657) requires retail sellers and manufacturers doing business in California to disclose their efforts to eradicate slavery and human trafficking in their direct supply chain.
 To address this requirement of the Act, Cintas discloses the following:

-- Cintas regularly evaluates its supply chain risk for human trafficking and slavery.
+- Cintas evaluates its supply chain risk for human trafficking and slavery.
 The internal risk evaluation is completed by internal partners within our Vendor Compliance group.
 The external resources include reports from the International Organization for Migration, the ILO Trafficking in Human Rights Reports, the CIA World Factbook, and various U.S. Department of State reports.

-- Cintas’ purchasing agreements require all suppliers and contractors to comply with their Vendor Code of Conduct and applicable laws within the country of business regarding slavery and human trafficking.
+- Cintas’ purchasing agreements require all suppliers and contractors to comply with the Vendor Code of Conduct and applicable laws within the country of for which they do business.